 At Sinai, it is made graphically clear that neither Israel nor the world as a whole can continue to exist without Israel’s acceptance of the Torah.
 In a very real sense, the world’s continued existence is entirely dependent on the eternal covenant, expressed in the Jews observance of the Torah commandments in the land of Israel.

-It is important to note that giving of the Torah on Mount Sinai is referred to as Matan Torah, the giving of the Torah, though not necessarily the receiving of the Torah.
-The Talmud explains that the receiving of the Torah occurred at the time of Mordecai and Esther, when the Jews fully accepted the Torah out of fee-choice.
+It is important to note that the giving of the Torah on Mount Sinai is referred to as Matan Torah, the giving of the Torah, though not necessarily the receiving of the Torah.
+The Talmud explains that the receiving of the Torah occurred at the time of Mordecai and Esther, when the Jews fully accepted the Torah out of free choice.
 This was learned from the verse:

 The Yehudim undertook and irrevocably obligated themselves and their descendants, and all who might join them, Esther 9:27

 In the story of the Jews in Shushan, there were many surprises but no dramatic miracles.
 Divine intervention was present but unseen.
 The name of God is not mentioned in the Book of Esther, and the salvation of the Jews came about through natural means and their own efforts.
 God remained behind the scenes.
 The name “Esther” is derived from the word “nistar”, meaning “hidden”.
 The acceptance of the Torah on Purim was a result of free choice.
 No mountains hung over our heads and no threats were required.